Risk-Team/CAVAanalytics/README.md

 To do that, open a Command Prompt (as administrator) and run

 ```
-wsl --install -d Ubuntu
+wsl --install

 ```
-This will instal the Windows Subsystem for Linux with ubuntu in your computer.
+This will instal the Windows Subsystem for Linux in your computer.
 Then **start the Docker app** and open an ubuntu terminal and run

 ```
 sudo docker pull docker.io/rso9192/cava:version2.0.1